Publishing modules on the Puppet Forge

 Go to the module page of the module release you want to delete.

 Locate Select another release, choose the release you want from the drop-down list, and click Delete.

 A confirmation page will load, and you must supply a reason for the deletion.
 Note: Your reason will be visible to Forge users.

 On your module page, you will see a banner confirmation of the deletion.

-If you select the deleted release, a warning banner will appear on the page with the reason for deletion.
-However, you can still download the deleted release using the PMT or by clicking Download.
+If you select the deleted release, a warning banner appears on the page with the reason for deletion.
+To download the deleted release anyway, click Download or install it with the